 Acknowledgements.
 We thank XX for commenting on earlier versions of the manuscript.
 This research was supported by the Israel Science Foundation (grant No. 1127/14), XXX.
 E.A. holds the Helen Diller Family Professorial Chair of Neurobiology.

 Author contributions.
 L.G. conducted the experiments and analyzed the data.
-L.G., A.A. and E.A. conceived the project, designed the experiments and wrote the paper.
+L.G., A.A. and E.A. conceived the project, designedh the experiments and wrote the paper.

 Competing interests.
 The authors declare no competing financial interests.